whompyjaw/361_se1_agile_project/README.md

 #### Notes
-- In index.js, I changed: serviceWorker.register() so our app loads faster offline.
+- In index.js, I changed: `serviceWorker.register()` (it was `.unregister()` before) so our app loads faster offline.
 Really only matters if you are going to `npm start` your stuff a lot.
 But you shouldn't need to.